TONY FARRAR GALLERY

 Time moved on, and the therapy seemed to help turn Harada’s intense behaviors.
 One night, he found Harada had left in the middle of the night.
 He waited until he caught Harada sneaking in through his window.
 He confronted Harry about his activities and asked if it was drugs.
 The two began shouting until the truth came out: He was tracking his parents’ killers.
 He ripped down posters and pulled out files and overturned a mirror.
 On the backs, hidden from sight John looked at the web Harry had drawn.
 All of the connections, all of the theories that led to one man: Gen. Marion Higgins.

 John knew Gen. Higgins.
 He was the reason that Orb Tech. ceased its contracts with the Army.
 He wanted them to design weapons that violated the statutes set by the armed forces.
 Why would Gen. Higgins want his brother dead?
 The answer to John was clear: revenge.
-Higgins was passed over for promotion and missed out on a bid as Secretary for Defense when Orb Tech dissolved their working relationship.
+Higgins was passed over for a promotion and missed out on a bid as Secretary for Defense when Orb Tech dissolved their working relationship.

 John put the full power of his company into developing weapons for his private use.
 He had a suit designed with several gadgets and weapons.
 John donned the costume and became: The Web.
-He set out to track the trail of evidence back to Higgins, to out him and bring him to justice.
+He set out to track the trail of evidence back to Higgins, to out him, and bring him to justice.

 Then tragedy struck.
 John was ambushed by the Crucible and mortally wounded, or so the Crucible thought.
 John was able to make his way back to his home.
 Harry found him on the lawn and brought him inside to John’s lab.
-Being a very adept young man, Harry had learned at the foot of his dad and was able to patch John up, get him out of the suit and call for medical professionals.
+Being a very adept young man, Harry had learned at the foot of his dad and was able to patch John up, get him out of the suit, and call for medical professionals.

 John woke up in the hospital to the horrible news: He was paralyzed.
 John was frustrated and upset.
 About a month later, he returned home.
 As Harry brought him into John’s lab, John saw the Web suit.
 Harry had repaired and updated it….and outfitted it for Harry himself.